Octachron/codept/README.md

 Another important point is that codept's whole project analysis feature makes it possible to handle uniformly the delayed dependency aspect of module aliases introduced by the compiler `-no-alias-deps` option.

+Nested module hierarchy is also fully supported by codept starting from version 0.10.
+In particular, when the `-nested` option is enabled, a file with path `dir_1/…/dir_N/a.ml` will be mapped to the module `Dir_1. … .
+Dir_n.
+A ` instead of just `A`.

-At last, in situation where dependencies up to transitive closure are not precise enough, codept's experimental "-expand-deps" option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given file for instance.
+At last, in situation where dependencies up to transitive closure are not precise enough, codept's experimental `-expand-deps` option can track more precisely type aliases induced dependencies, making it easier to track all cmi files required to compile a given file for instance.

 Basic performance measures indicate that the average time increase when compared to ocamldepranges between 10% to 50%.